Looking for a way to show your appreciation to a farm worker?

 Together we are a caring community!

-Did you know that farm workers from the Caribbean arrive in Niagara from their warmer climates as early as January?
+Did you know that workers from the Caribbean arrive in Niagara from their warmer climates as early as January?
 For some it requires two days of travelling before they reach their farm or bunkhouse often at 2 or 3 in the morning.

 You can imagine how much it's appreciated when we greet our offshore neighbours with a friendly 'hello' by providing a welcome kit full of helpful essentials.

-Welcome kits are easy and inexpensive to fill and pack.
-They are a fun, practical way for individuals, families, schools and community groups to connect with these folks that contribute so much to our community!
+In 2023 we provided over 600 welcome kits to Caribbean men and women working in Niagara on the Lake.
+Welcome kits are a fun, practical way for individuals, families, schools and community groups to say THANK YOU to these folks that contribute so much to our community!

-*You may also PAY IT FORWARD! $25 will provide one bag
+PAY IT FORWARD! $25 will help

-with the above contents for a farm worker.
+provide the above contents for a farm worker.

-Etransfer donations are now an option!
+Etransfer donations are now an option, just click on link below.

 3. BIKE REPAIR